isc-projects/bind9/doc/notes/notes-current.rst

 - Logfiles using ``timestamp``-style suffixes were not always correctly removed when the number of files exceeded the limit set by ``versions``.
   :gl:`#828`

+- Some lame delegations could trigger a dependency loop, in which a resolver fetch was waiting for a name server address lookup which was waiting for the same resolver fetch.
+This could cause a recursive lookup to hang until timing out.
+This now detected and avoided. :gl:`#2927`